sunfounder/picar-x/docs/source/quick_guide_on_python.rst

 .. warning::

-    * More information on the ``wpa_supplicant.conf`` file can be found in https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md.
+    * More information on the ``wpa_supplicant.conf`` file can be found here: `Setting up a wireless LAN <https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md>`_.
-    * See `ISO_3166 - Wikipedia <https://en.wikipedia.org/wiki/ISO_3166-1>`_ for a list of 2 letter ISO 3166-1 country codes.
+    * Reference `ISO_3166 - Wikipedia <https://en.wikipedia.org/wiki/ISO_3166-1>`_ for a list of 2 letter ISO 3166-1 country codes.
-    * Note that some older wireless dongles don't support 5GHz networks.
+    * Some older wireless dongles do not support 5GHz networks.
-    * For more ways to set up a wireless network, please click https://www.raspberrypi.org/documentation/configuration/wireless/README.md.
+    * For more ways to set up a wireless network, please reference `Wireless connectivity <https://www.raspberrypi.org/documentation/configuration/wireless/README.md>`_.

 .. _remote_access_by_ssh: